-Victoria College offers a 72-training hour Medical Coding course designed to provide the student skills and knowledge in the health information field for ICD-10 and CPT coding of insurance forms for reimbursement of medical services.
+Victoria College offers a 72 training hour Medical Coding course designed to provide the student skills and knowledge in the health information field for ICD-10 and CPT coding of insurance forms for reimbursement of medical services.
 This course emphasizes accurate ICD-10 and CPT coding of office procedures for payment/reimbursement by patient or third party and prevention of insurance fraud.
-Ideal learning outcomes for the course are to be able to identify different nomenclatures and classification systems and assign codes using appropriate rules, principles, guidelines, and conventions.
+Ideal learning outcomes for the course are to be able to identify different nomenclatures and classification systems and assign codes using appropriate rules, principles, guidelines and conventions.
 Students will learn to describe and explain the differences/similarities among insurance plans.
-Upon successful completion of this course and meeting all requirements, student will be prepared to take a certification exam.
+Upon successful completion of this course and meeting all requirements student will be prepared to take a certification exam.

+- Basic computer literacy with passing grade of PC skills test

+- Clear and approved Individual

+Department of Public Safety (DPS)

+background check (for each legal name

+ever used)-Cost: \$3.58

+Visit: https://records.txdps.state.tx.us/

+DPSWebsite/CriminalHistory/.

-- Clear and approved Individual Department of Public Safety (DPS) background check (for each legal name ever used)-Cost: \$3.58 Visit: https://records.txdps.state.tx.us/DPSWebsite/CriminalHistory/.
-You will need to set up an account to complete the process.
+You will need to set up an account to

+complete the process.

 - Provide a high school diploma or GED

 - Student must be 18 years of age

 - Valid email address

 - Admissions questions form

 - Application confirmation checklist; initialed and signed